syncfusion-content/maui-docs/MAUI/TimePicker/Events.md

 * `Sender`: This contains the `SfTimePicker` object.

-* `EventArgs`: In TimePicker, [TimePickerSelectionChangedEventArgs]() is used for this event which holds the data of NewValue and OldValue.
+* `EventArgs`: In Time Picker, [TimePickerSelectionChangedEventArgs]() is used for this event which holds the data of NewValue and OldValue.

     * [NewValue]() : Returns the new selected date.
     * [OldValue]() : Returns the old selected date.